sagiehod/Ex2_directed_weighted_graph/README.md

 There are 0-23 stages, each with a different amount of Pokemon and agents, Each time an agent catches the Pokemon, the agent's speed increases so he can get to the next Pokemon faster by crossing the ribs between the nodes.
 And accumulate more points.
-• Automatic management - our algorithm decides on the agents' locations and transfers them to Pokemon in order to get as many points as possible.
+• Automatic management - our algorithm decides on the agents locations and transfers them to Pokemon in order to get as many points as possible.
 The algorithm finds the nearest Pokemon with the highest value and moves there - according to dijkstra's algorithm.
 In this project we received data from a server (jar file) on which the game is performed.
 Obtaining the information was based on strings represented as JSON.